Escape the City: Wild Swims

 Save to Collections

 Every so often we experience a strong hankering to get out of the city; to do something active in the wilderness surrounded by trees, flowers and rivers, all under the menacing gaze of small-town rudeboys.
-This is a series focused on doing something outdoorsy on a day trip from the capital.

 1. Pangbourne (Berkshire)